kwiksand/arcticoind-docker/README.md

 ### Start the Masternode

-* *Wallet Node*: Update `/media/crypto/arcticcoin/goldminenode.conf` to tie the wallet to the masternode.
+* *Wallet Node*: Update `/media/crypto/arcticcoin/goldminenode.conf` (On the cold wallet host) to tie the wallet to the masternode.
 We need to add the details saved above by adding the line to the goldminenode.conf:
 ```bash
 mn1 178.223.42.211:7209 6u************************************************vp be***************************************************44 0
 ```
-* *Both Nodes*: Update `/media/crypto/arcticcoin/arcticcoin.conf` to add the masternode info, by adding the lines:
+* *Both Nodes*: Update `/media/crypto/arcticcoin/arcticcoin.conf` (On the host, or wihin the container at `/home/arcticcoin/.arcticcoin/arcciccoin.conf` to add the masternode info, by adding the lines:
 ```bash
 goldminenodenode=1
 goldminenodeprivkey=6u************************************************vp
 goldminenodeaddr=178.223.42.211:7209
 ```
-* Restart Cold Wallet
+* Restart Cold Wallet (On the Cold wallet host, `docker-compose down && docker-compose up -d` in the arcticcoind-docker directory)
-* Restart Master node
+* Restart Master node (On the Masternode host, `docker-compose down && docker-compose up -d` in the arcticcoind-docker directory)
 * *Wallet Node*: Check masternode status
 ```bash
 # arcticcoin-cli -conf=/home/arcticcoin/.arcticcoin/arcticcoin.conf goldminenode list-conf